 It is crucial that you take every opportunity to get up and move!
 Humans were not meant to sit for extended periods of time and it can take a serious toll on your body.
 Every time you stop for gas or food, get out of the car and walk around for a few minutes.
 Additionally, there are various stretches that you can do to best utilize your short breaks.

-You can watch a video tutorial of the stretches that we recommend above, or by heading to the Simply PT Youtube channel.
+You can watch a video tutorial of the stretches that we recommend above, or by heading to the Simply physio Youtube channel.

 Back Pain: Flight Tips